apache/nuttx/configs/README.txt

       for the main user thread that begins at the user_start() entry point.
     CONFIG_PTHREAD_STACK_MIN - Minimum pthread stack size
     CONFIG_PTHREAD_STACK_DEFAULT - Default pthread stack size
-    CONFIG_HEAP_BASE - The beginning of the heap CONFIG_HEAP_SIZE - The size of the heap

 appconfig -- This is another configuration file that is specific to the application.
 This file is copied into the application build directory